chris-townsend/PP4-Kitchen_Tales/TESTING.md

 *When a user goes to update their recipe, the placeholder image replaces their image unless it has been specified again.
 This should be an easy fix by adding to the if/else statement*

+This bug related to the recipe model was attempted to be fixed with commit [aec7728](https://github.com/chris-townsend/PP4-Kitchen_Tales/commit/aec7728ce67fe8c912b14b2bccdac25225c61f23).
+Initially, it was believed that by adding an image_url field to the recipe model and adjusting the recipe_detail template to take this field into account would resolve the issue.
+However, despite these efforts, the bug persists.

 ***

 ## Automated Testing